-At Canna-Pet, our products are formulated with organic, ethically sourced CBD.
+At Canna-Pet, our products are formulated with organic, ethically sourced CBD for Pets.
 That way, you never have to worry about harmful pesticides making their way into your best friend’s meal.

 Check out our blog to learn more about CBD for pets and the other steps you can take to safeguard your cat’s long-term health.

 - VCA Hospitals.
 Heart murmur in cats. https://vcahospitals.com/know-your-pet/heart-murmurs-in-cats

 - International Cat Care.
 Heart murmurs in cats. https://icatcare.org/advice/heart-murmurs-in-cats/

 - Cornell College of Veterinary Medicine.
 Cardiomyopathy. https://www.vet.cornell.edu/departments-centers-and-institutes/cornell-feline-health-center/health-information/feline-health-topics/cardiomyopathy

 - New York Times.
 The mystery of the wasting house cat. https://www.nytimes.com/2017/05/16/magazine/the-mystery-of-the-wasting-house-cats.html#:~:text=Today%2C%20senior%20cats%20are%20routinely,while%20sparing%20the%20healthy%20tissue.